 Social Emotions as Mediators of Social & Economic Capital

-In ongoing research, we continue to examine the impact of moral emotions on multiple phenomena requiring self-regulation and a willingness to accept short-term costs for long-term gains (e.g., perseverance, reciprocity, cooperation, altruism).
+In ongoing research, we continue to examine the impact of moral emotions and meditation on multiple phenomena requiring self-regulation and a willingness to accept short-term costs for long-term gains (e.g., perseverance, reciprocity, cooperation, altruism).

 The Dynamics of Trust in Novel Partnerships

 How do you know whether you can trust someone?
 If you've never met this person before, can you accurately assess her or his trustworthiness?
 These questions hold great import for initial negotiations, as the decision to cooperate with or trust another holds the potential for great benefit and great asymmetric loss.
 With Bob Frank, Cynthia Breazeal, and David Pizarro, we are working on a multi-site project funded by the NSF Human Social Dynamics Initiative to find answers.

 We believe that “the cue” for trustworthiness has not yet been found because a single cue doesn’t exist.
 It’s more like a dance.
 Our initial findings reveal that people can ascertain the trustworthiness of others within the context of economic games, but only if they’re exposed to them in real-time (i.e., accuracy is much lower if only verbal information is exchanged via internet chats, etc.).
 But what predicts accuracy isn’t just single specific cues emitted by others.
 For accuracy to occur, one must be exposed to sets of cues that, in a probabilistic fashion, dynamically provide insight into the motivational stances of others.
 We’ve followed up on these initial findings using Cynthia Breazeal’s social robot Nexi, which provides unprecedented abilities to control the types of cues emitted.
 The results have much to say not only about how the human mind can detect the trustworthiness of novel others, but also about how it interacts with emerging technological entities.